NoetherEmmy/intransigentms-tools/Dialogue-js/README.md

 ```javascript
 var myDialogue = Dialogue.load(transcript[, options]);
 ```
-Where `transcript` is a Javascript object (hard-coded or from a *.json) containing the dialogue's transcript formatted as specified in "Transcript Format" below, and `options` is an optional argument consisting of an object with any of the properties as defined below in "Options".
+Where `transcript` is a Javascript object (hard-coded or from a *.json) containing the dialogue's transcript formatted as specified in [Transcript Format](#transcript-format) below, and `options` is an optional argument consisting of an object with any of the properties as defined below in [Options](#options).

 You only want to call this function once, so a good paradigm is to put any instances of the `load()` function in your NPC's `start()` function, or at least qualify them with some conditional.